osallans/phone-validation-client/README.md

 The project stucture is pretty simple N-Tier app in regards to the project structure which consists of the following components

-- Angular components for main app & home pages.
+- Angular components for home page & main app.

 - Shared directory that contains the following: